grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-logs-data-source-plugin.md

 ### Logs sample

 {{% admonition type="note" %}} This feature is currently not supported for external plugins outside of the Grafana repo.
-Implement this API in a data source by implementing the `DataSourceWithXXXSupport` interface. {{%
+Add support for this API in a data source by implementing the `DataSourceWith<Feature>Support` interface. {{%
 /admonition %}}

 The [logs sample]({{< relref "../../../../explore/logs-integration/#logs-sample" >}}) feature is a valuable addition when your data source supports both logs and metrics.
 It enables users to view samples of log lines that contributed to the visualized metrics, providing deeper insights into the data.